mozmeao/platform-docs/docs/pipeline.md

 ## Pushing to the integration tests branch

-If you have commit rights to our Github repo (mozilla/bedrock) you can simply push your branch to the branch named `run-integration-tests`, and the app will be deployed and the full suite of integration tests for that branch will be run.
-Please announce in our Slack channel (#www on mozilla.slack.com) that you'll be doing this so that we don't get conflicts.
-Also remember that you'll likely need to force push, as there may be commits on that branch which aren't in yours -- so, if you have the `mozilla/bedrock` remote set as `mozilla`:
+If you have commit rights to our Github repos (mozilla/bedrock and mozmeao/springfield) you can simply push your branch to the branch named `run-integration-tests`, and the app will be deployed and the full suite of integration tests for that branch will be run.
+Please announce in our Slack channel (#www or #springfield-dev on mozilla.slack.com) that you'll be doing this so that we don't get conflicts.
+Also remember that you'll likely need to force push, as there may be commits on that branch which aren't in yours -- so, if you have the remote set as `mozilla`:

 ``` bash
 git push -f mozilla $(git branch --show-current):run-integration-tests